influxdata/docs-v2/content/v2.0/reference/cli/influx/task/log/_index.md

 v2.0/tags: [logs]
 ---

-The `influx task log` command and its subcommand `find` output log information related to a task.
+The `influx task log` command and its subcommand `list` output log information related to a task.

 ## Usage
 ```